robclewley/robclewley.github.io/about.md

 ---

-I am a
+I am a scientist who plays with software until his science gets better.
 I want to use this website to help teach people new skills.
-Recently, I have

-Before, I was a.
-Before that,
-Before that,
+For now, a more formal biography can be found [here](http://www.ni.gsu.edu/~rclewley/biosketch/index.html)